Pelecanus

 Food Guide for the Coffee Triangle

-• Bandera Paisa (Paisa Platter): This hearty meal is a staple in the region, featuring beans, rice, ground meat, plantain, arepa (corn cake), avocado, chorizo, and a fried egg.
+• Bandeja Paisa (Paisa Platter): This hearty meal is a staple in the region, featuring beans, rice, ground meat, plantain, arepa (corn cake), avocado, blood sausage, pork skin, chorizo, and a fried egg.
 It’s a reflection of the region’s agrarian roots.

 • Trout: With numerous rivers and streams, the Coffee Triangle offers fresh trout prepared in various styles, often served with garlic, butter, and accompanied by a side of patacones (fried plantains) and salad.